Opened 10 years ago

 Wait for the failure, then capture a formatted trace and attach it to this ticket.

-comment:4 Changed 10 years ago by BlondeGuy
+comment:4 by BlondeGuy, 10 years ago

 First, I had not thought about NetBIOS yet.
 When the driver first loads, I can do Net Start Req, and it works as expected.
 After TCP/IP stops working, I cannot start the requestor.
 If the requestor is already started, I can still do Net View.
 I will have a second NetBIOS computer set up in a few days.